Any future recruitments campaigns will be added to this page in due course.

 You can apply to more than one force at any one time if you wish, but it is important that candidates do not attend more than one Assessment Centre at a time.

-If you have previously applied to join the police service and been unsuccessful at Assessment Centre, you must wait six months from your initial rejection.
-Near miss candidates can reapply after three months.
+If you have previously applied to join the police service and been unsuccessful at the Online Assessment Centre, you must wait three months from your initial rejection to apply again.

-If you have already been to a SEARCH assessment and have received a successful result, this will be valid for 24 months maximum.
+If you have already been to a SEARCH/Online Assessment Centre assessment and have received a successful result, this will be valid for 24 months maximum.

 Details of the criteria requirements can be found in the drop down list below.